 For answers to many common questions about fostering, please click here.

 Please consider being a CCHS Foster … these animals may not have a tomorrow without your generosity.
-If you are interested in providing foster care to a transitional dog, cat, puppy or kitten, please complete our online Volunteer Application, where you can complete a foster home section.
+If you are interested in providing foster care to a transitional dog, cat, puppy or kitten, please complete our online Foster Application, where you can complete a foster home section.
 Once received, you will be contacted to introduce and welcome you to CCHS.

 Thank you for your interest in helping our county’s homeless animals!